CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Datasets

 \subsection{Galaxy cluster catalogue}

 We cross match WSLQ candidates obtained in this work with several galaxy group and galaxy cluster catalogues.
-Systems whose image separations exceed 10 arcsec at a typical redshift configuration (lens redshift at 0.5 and source redshift at 2) require a massive deflector of $\sigma_v \gtrsim$ 740 $km\,s^{-1}$ under the simple SIS assumption, typically a galaxy group or cluster \citep{2020ApJS..247...12S}; thus the presence of a known cluster near a candidate improve the probability that the system is a real WSLQ.
+Systems whose image separations exceed 10 arcsec at a typical redshift configuration (lens redshift at 0.5 and source redshift at 2) require a massive deflector of $\sigma_v \gtrsim$ 522$\rm km\,s^{-1}$ under the simple SIS (Singular Isothermal Sphere) assumption, using the relation between velocity dispersion and mass for massive dark matter halo provided by \cite{2008ApJ...672..122E}, we infer that this value corresponds to the $M_{500}$ of $7.87\times10^{13} M_{\odot}$, typically a galaxy group or cluster \citep{2020ApJS..247...12S}; thus the presence of a known cluster near a candidate improves the probability that the system is a real WSLQ.